semiologic/google-analytics/readme.txt

 = Custom event tracking =

 The GA lastly allows to track custom-defined events, in case the need arises.
-Doing so is relatively easy, too: simply add a <b>ga_event</b> class to your <a>, <div> or <form> tag of interest.
+Doing so is relatively easy, too: simply add a ga_event class to your <a>, <div> or <form> tag of interest.

 = Help Me! =